-Few can say they’ve explored Alaska by plane, let alone dog sled.
-Franklin & Marshall senior Ashley Guernsey has done both.
+Few can say they've explored Alaska by plane, let alone dog sled.
+Ashley Guernsey '22 has done both.

 From racing in the Iditarod to examining the state's museum archives, Guernsey holds a unique knowledge of Alaska's topographical, historical and religious landscape.

 A lifelong resident of Moose Pass, Alaska, Guernsey spent the past two summers as branch manager at Alaska Geographic's Kenai Fjords Visitor Center in Seward.
 Alaska Geographic is the official nonprofit education and fundraising partner to Alaska's national parks, national wildlife refuges, national forests, and Bureau of Land Management conservation lands.

 "Seward is on the cruise ship line.
 During normal times, we get a lot of cruise ship travelers.
 It has everything.
 It has a national park.
 It has glaciers.
 It has the water, the killer whales, the humpback whales," said Guernsey, a joint religious studies and economics major.